gnuarmeclipse/gnuarmeclipse.github.io-source/pages/windows-build-tools/build-procedure.md

 The Windows build uses MinGW-w64 in a Debian 8 container.

-### OS X
+### macOS

 #### Install Docker

-On OS X, install **boot2docker**, following the official [Install Docker on Mac OS X](https://docs.docker.com/installation/mac/) instructions.
+On macOS, install **boot2docker**, following the official [Install Docker on macOS](https://docs.docker.com/installation/mac/) instructions.

 #### Install the Command Line Tools

-The OS X development tools are packed in a separate Xcode add-on.
+The macOS development tools are packed in a separate Xcode add-on.
 The best place to get it is from the [Developer](https://developer.apple.com/xcode/downloads/) site, although this might require enrolling to the developer program (free of charge).

 To test if git is available, use: